Active Threat Events

 See How Scenarios Work and Branch During Training

-One of the most powerful VirTra active threat training scenarios is featured below.
+One of the most powerful VirTra active threat response training scenarios is featured below.
 How it works is simple: officers begin by standing inside or in front of the simulator.
 Once ready, the instructor fires up the scenario, which begins with a dispatch call outlining the situation.
 After, the scenario opens up to the school location and the officer must respond immediately to what they see.

 Depending on the officer’s actions, the instructor can choose for the scenario to branch.
 For example, having the subject follow the officer’s commands and surrender, killing his hostage or shooting at the officer.
 Each active shooter training for law enforcement scenario is built with dozens of branching options to reflect your officer’s choices as well as your agency’s protocol.

 This is a perfect method of teaching in a safe environment while showing trainees how to react properly to active killer events.
 This method of training also shows officers the consequence of their actions; if the officer de-escalates, the situation can be diffused.
 But if the officer reacts improperly, they can watch as the subject responds accordingly—thus receiving better, fuller training.

 Nationally-Certified Officer Curriculum

 Certified Curriculum Ensures the Best Active Threat Training and Skill Transfer

 Curriculum can be the difference between a good officer and a great officer.
-To ease the instructor’s workload while simultaneously providing the best training materials, VirTra went through the effort of having our ATAK curriculum nationally-certified through IADLEST.
+To ease the instructor’s workload while simultaneously providing the best active threat response training materials, VirTra went through the effort of having our ATAK curriculum nationally-certified through IADLEST.
 IADLEST’s National Certification Program sets the POST training standard for 36+ states and works to improve training nationwide.
-Our active threat training and active shooter training for law enforcement officers is the best out there.
+Our active threat training and active shooting training for law enforcement officers is the best out there.